 Why do I have to use one over the other?
 Can I just use my personal profile to promote business stuff?
 I’m going to break down and answer it cause I, I feel like there’s a couple of answers here.

-So firstly, when it comes to promoting your business using Facebook, it’s in Facebook’s very long terms and conditions that I’m sure everybody reads that if you actually are doing business promotion and, I guess, soliciting your services or products, you’re not supposed to do it purely from your personal profile.
+Firstly, when it comes to promoting your business using Facebook, it’s in Facebook’s very long terms and conditions that I’m sure everybody reads that if you actually are doing business promotion and, I guess, soliciting your services or products, you’re not supposed to do it purely from your personal profile.

 Your personal profile is where you’re meant to connect with your friends.
 It’s where you’re meant to share your photos.
 It’s not for you to build an account and then go and, you know, add friends and then disband them.